 (a) There shall be an Annual General Meeting.
-Members shall be advised of the location, date and time of this meeting at least 28 days beforehand by means of a notice on the board at the Club, by email to all members with registered email addresses and by a notice on the web site.
+Members shall be advised of the location, date and time of this meeting at least 28 days beforehand by email to all members with registered email addresses and by a notice on the web site.

 (b) An Extraordinary General Meeting may be called by the Honorary Secretary if Council decides that one is required or on the request of 20 paid up members of the Club.
-Members shall be advised of the location, date and time of any such meeting at least 28 days beforehand by means of a notice on the board at the Club, by email to all members with registered email addresses and by a notice on the web site.
+Members shall be advised of the location, date and time of any such meeting at least 28 days beforehand by email to all members with registered email addresses and by a notice on the web site.

 (c) Ten members of the Club shall constitute a quorum.

 14. In the event of the English Twenty Club for any reason ceasing to exist, the balance of its assets, after meeting all liabilities, shall be transferred to the National Rifle Association or any such other appropriate organisation as shall be decided by the then existing members of the Club.

 15. Alteration of Rules

 (a) These Rules shall not be altered except at a General Meeting, and then only by the votes of not less than two-thirds of the members present.